shuoO-24/blog-site/docs/SQL Notes/Normalization.md

 **a relation that contains minimal data redundancy and allows users to insert, delete, and update rows without causing data inconsistencies.**
 Its goal is to avoid (minimize) anomalies:

-- Insertion Anomaly: adding new rows forces user to create duplicate data
+- _Insertion Anomaly_: adding new rows forces user to create duplicate data
-- Deletion Anomaly: deleting a row may cause loss of other data representing completely different facts
+- _Deletion Anomaly_: deleting a row may cause loss of other data representing completely different facts
-- Modification Anomaly: changing data in a row forces changes to other rows because of duplication
+- _Modification Anomaly_: changing data in a row forces changes to other rows because of duplication

 > General rule of thumb: a table should not pertain to more than one entity type